wumiguo/JedAIToolkit/README.md

 # Java gEneric DAta Integration (JedAI) Toolkit
 JedAI constitutes an open source, high scalability toolkit that offers out-of-the-box solutions for any data integration task, e.g., Record Linkage, Entity Resolution and Link Discovery.

 At the core of JedAI lies a set of *domain-independent*, *state-of-the-art* techniques that apply to both RDF and relational data.
-These techniques rely on an approximate, *schema-agnostic* functionality based on *blocking* for high scalability.
+These techniques rely on an approximate, *schema-agnostic* functionality based on *(meta-)blocking* for high scalability.

+### Citation

 If you use JedAI, please cite the following paper:

 George Papadakis, Leonidas Tsekouras, Emmanouil Thanos, George Giannakopoulos, Themis Palpanas and Manolis Koubarakis: "JedAI: The Force behind Entity Resolution", in ESWC 2017.

-In more detail, JedAI supports the following functionalities grouped into 5 modules:
+## JedAI Workflow

+JedAI implements a schema-agnostic, domain-independent workflow for both Clean-Clean and Dirty ER that consists of the following steps (modules):

 ### Data Reading
 It transforms the input data into a list of entity profiles.
 An entity is a uniquely identified set of name-value pairs (e.g., an RDF resource with its URI as identifier and its set of predicates and objects as name-value pairs).